 We should also point out that…

 Just because an individual may be “eligible” for a Preferred rate does not mean that they will automatically be able to qualify for one.
-This is because in addition to an insurance underwriter making “judgments” on just how “mild” your anxiety may be, he or she will also be reviewing a wide variety of other factors which may also come into play in determining what king of “Rate” you are eligible for.
+This is because, in addition to an insurance underwriter making “judgments” on just how “mild” your anxiety may be, they will also be reviewing a wide variety of other factors that may also come into play in determining what kind of “Rate” you are eligible for.

 Factors such as your: